losizm/scamper/README.md

 You define application-specific logic in instances of `RequestHandler`, and add them to the server configuration.

+An `HttpRequest` is passed to the `RequestHandler`, and the handler returns `Either[HttpRequest, HttpResponse]`.
+If the handler is unable to satisfy the request, it returns an `HttpRequest` so that the next handler can have its turn.
+Otherwise, it returns an `HttpResponse`, and any remaining handlers are effectively ignored.

 ```scala
 import scamper.RequestMethods.{ GET, HEAD }
 import scamper.ResponseStatuses.MethodNotAllowed